Home Warranty Furnace Coverage: What's Included & When They Replace It

 What Does Home Warranty Furnace Coverage Actually Include?

 Home warranty furnace coverage focuses on the mechanical and electrical components that cause your furnace to stop working due to normal wear and tear.
-Most plans that include heating system coverage will protect the core components that technicians most commonly repair.
-Here's a breakdown of what's typically covered:
+Most plans that include heating system coverage will protect the core internal components that technicians most commonly repair.
+Here's a breakdown of what's typically covered in 2026:

 Furnace Component Typically Covered?
 Notes